sphynx/rokumon/notes.md

 This would allow to quickly experiment with different set of rules.

+Already done for cards and layouts.
+Still have to do for GameRules (currently just two booleans).

+Perhaps Builder pattern can be handy here.

+# Make dice in player's stock multisets instead of vectors

+We should ignore the order there, since it's not important in the game and it will lead to the fact that applying move and then unndoing it should be identity operation.
+However, currently it's not always so, since sometimes we put a die back in player's supply in a different place.
+If we ignore the order -- this will be eliminated.

 # Provide command line arguments to experiment with the game

 May be similar to my Hamisado game: